If there's one thing that drives me over the top bonkers, it's when I 'm disorganized and feel like I'm wasting time.

-As a business owner and also as some one who would like to dedicate my time to people and things that are important to me, I'm always looking for ways to be more productive so I can get more things done and waste less time!
+As a business owner and also as some one who would like to dedicate my time to people and things that are important to me, I'm always looking for ways to be more productive so that I can get more things done and waste less time!

 2. Make your morning routine nonnegotiable.

-Yeah it's true, SOME days I might not get in my morning routine (like if I have a plane to catch at the butt crack of dawn or if it's the weekend and I am taking the day off,) but I almost always stick to my morning routine on workdays.
+Yeah it's true, SOME days I might not get in my full morning routine (like if I have a plane to catch at the butt crack of dawn or if it's the weekend and I am taking the day off,) but I almost always stick to my morning routine every single day.

-3. Use a calendar + planner.
+3. Use a planner.